Plans to reduce practical test waiting times

 Cancellation times increase!

-The DVSA has announced that the short notice cancellation period for tests has increased to 10 clear working days (it used to be 3 days) in an effort to reduce wasted test slots due to these cancellations.
-We feel this is wrong as there tends to be no such wasted test slots in our area, & in fact will increase the ‘no shows’ which are already a big problem with around 400 wasted tests last year at the Kings Lynn test centre alone!
-Now you have to cancel even earlier this number will surely increase, and the use of apps to get short notice tests are a big part of the problem!
+The DVSA has announced earlier this year that it would increase the short notice cancellation period for tests to 10 clear working days (it used to be 3 days) in an effort to reduce wasted test slots due to these cancellations.
+At the time we felt this is wrong as there tended to be no such wasted test slots in our area, & in fact we have been proved right and the ‘no shows’ have increased with one test centre having a total of 100 tests not taking place in one month alone!
+The use of apps to get short notice tests are a big part of the problem!
 Please if you are going to use one of these apps then make sure the date they offer you is over 2 weeks ahead to give you chance to cancel before the 10 ‘working’ days if you find you cannot get an instructor to cover the test.

 You can request a refund for the cost of your practical test through the online cancellation service at https://www.gov.uk/cancel-driving-test